 People are often unsympathetic to the dilemma of recruiters who sit through monotonous interviews because they think it is part of their job.
 You may be right but it is not going to get you hired.

-Tips for Interview: effective trick for a successful job interview
+Tips for Interview: Effective Tricks for a Successful Job Interview

-The simplest trick to get the job is to be a good listener along with being a good speaker and get the hiring manager’s undivided attention.
-Focusing on the person conducting the interview and managing to get the interviewer to go off script is the best way to keep their mind in the interview.
+The simplest trick to getting the job is to be a good listener along with a good speaker and get the hiring manager’s undivided attention.
+Focusing on the person conducting the interview and managing to get the interviewer to go off script is the best way to keep their mind during the interview.

 Here are some useful tips for using a simple trick to get the job.

 The key to a successful interview is to keep the recruiter engaged.
-To get hired it is important to take the smart approach rather than focusing on being right.
+To get hired, it’s important to take the smart approach rather than focusing on being right.
 Making sure that the interviewer’s mind does not wander is the key to getting hired.
 Here are a few tips for engaging hiring managers during the interview.